bluemountaincyber/elastic-workshop/aws/README.md

 terraform apply -auto-approve -var="aws_region=$AWS_DEFAULT_REGION"
 ```

-Output will provide the URL of the Opensearch Dashboard.
-After deployment completes, it still takes roughly 5 minutes until you can access the Opensearch Dashboard app.
+Output will provide the URL of the OpenSearch Dashboards.
+After deployment completes, it still takes roughly 5 minutes until you can access the OpenSearch Dashboards app.

+Default credentials for OpenSearch Dashboards are:

+- Username: `admin`

+- Password: `admin`

 ## Teardown